Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Combine the one-week itinerary with other Sichuan best parts and potentially a further destination.

-Mianzhu is not a common long-term stay destination for international visitors.
+Mianzhu is not a common long-term stay destination for visitors from abroad.

 Most long-term travelers choose Chengdu because of its wider range of amenities.